zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 SOA were cool but you started to see how they can overwhelm some applications, that were cheaper to be written in the previous methodology.

-Even if the example is quite dumb, you've get the point.
+Even if the example is quite dumb, you get the point.

 Now, imagine that you can draw a graph with the minimal complexity of a project on the abscissa and the time required to complete the project with each